 After installing the app, open it and select "Add Device".
-In the fields that appear enter a name (e.g. Variheat), the network IP address of the Variheat (see section 2.1 Network setting) and leave the port number as the default setting.
-From now on the Variheat can be controlled from your mobile device by selecting it from "Favourites".
-Read the disclaimer carefully before accepting the terms and conditions of the app.
-The box needs to be ticked before the OK button can be pressed.
+In the fields that appear enter a name (such as "Variheat"), the IP address of the internet connection (this can be obtained by searching for "What is my IP" in a search engine) and leave the port number as the default setting.